mathwhiz1212/proxmox-notes/PfSense.md

 You can, and probably should, encrypt the file if the storage you are saving it to is not encrypted itself.

-Save the `.xml` backup file somewhere safe.
+Save the `.xml` backup file somewhere safe, perferably an encrypted archive you have easy access to in an emergency.

 NOTE TO SELF: Update with my docs: